mei-desofs/desofs2024_M1D_2/docs/AbuseCasesTestPlanning/ThreatModeling.md

 #### Security Requirements:
 1. **Verify that the application source code and third party libraries do not contain unauthorized phone home or data collection capabilities.
 Where such functionality exists, obtain the user's permission for it to operate before collecting any data.**

 **Solution**: Make sure to review the code of the application and any third-party libraries carefully to spot any hidden features that send data without permission.
-If you find any such features, ask the user for permission before using them and make sure to let users know about any data collection processes in a clear and open way.

 ### Sensitive Private Data:
 <a name="sensitive-private-data"></a>